-After customers receive their product, a Transparency app is available from Apple and Android.
-By scanning the Transparency code, they can confirm the product’s authenticity, as well as see detailed information about the item.
+After customers receive their product, a Transparency app is available on Apple and Android.
+By scanning the Transparency code, end-users can confirm the product’s authenticity, as well as see detailed information about the item.
 They can also instantly report something wrong using the Transparency app.

 How do you enroll in Transparency?

 To sign up for Transparency by Amazon, you first have to register with them as a manufacturer.
 To enroll in the program you must:

 - Be able to verify yourself as the brand owner of your products